Skip to content

 Below ThresholdQuantities below Supreme Court thresholds create strong personal use presumption.

-Consumption PatternDemonstrating regular consumption history supports personal use defense.
+Consumption PatternDemonstrating regular consumption history supports personal use defence.

 No Distribution EvidenceAbsence of scales, baggies, client lists, or large cash negates trafficking.